Mount Waverley, Victoria: Glen Alvie Estate

-Close to Mount Waverley Village are the suburb's first streets, once designed to become the very epitome of prestigious country estate living and an extravagant idea decades ahead of its time.
-Sherwood Park was part of the prestigious Glen Alvie estate that sought to form country club type living to Waverley.
-Top quality land was acquired – 25 acres were bought from Mr Jack Lechte in 1928, and some from Mr Cornell, as well as a large parcel of land from Mr F. Closter – in all about 50 acres.
+Close to Mount Waverley Village are the suburb's first streets, once designed for country estate living.
+Sherwood Park was part of the Glen Alvie estate that sought to form country club type living to Waverley.
+Land was acquired – 25 acres were bought from Mr Jack Lechte in 1928, and some from Mr Cornell, as well as a large parcel of land from Mr F. Closter – in all about 50 acres.
 This fertile land had been dairy farm – Ayrshire-Jersey cross cows, with some pigs, a plum and apple orchard, and stock feed crops – canola, maize and lucerne (alfalfa).
 Glen Alvie Estates Limited allocated five of the fifty acres for recreation facilities.
 There was to be a club house, six tennis courts, a bowling green, a croquet lawn, a mashee lawn, and a large swimming pool.
 These were to be laid out adjacent to Sherwood Park, a huge central area, lined with date palms that are still seen today.
 Large houses around the periphery were to be built, and one-way roads would be constructed to prevent traffic problems; and also elsewhere in the estate – tucked between the large unfenced building sites and gardens to give a sense of living on a country estate.
 A golf course had been established nearby by 1930; St John's Wood Golf Links, (now Riversdale Golf Club), the gardens of which were designed by Edna Walling, and a school was also nearby; Mount Waverley Primary School.
 This was to be garden suburb living.

 The suburb's original streets, including Park Lane, Virginia Street and Sherwood Road, were built of concrete, not the less expensive asphalt.
 Council intended to charge an extra rate to residents of the estate to cover the huge loan of building these concrete streets.
 The surface is still the same as it was in the 1930s, with only minor maintenance over the decades.
 Residential development did not resurge until the 1950s.
 In early 2008, a new smoother asphalt surface was finally laid along the strip of Stephensons Road between Waverley Road and Mount Waverley Village shopping centre.

 Stephensons Road (which is the sixth name change of a long continuous road beginning at the intersection of Palm Beach Drive & Old Wells Road, Patterson Lakes and beginning as state route 23 in Chelsea Heights) is the main road of Mount Waverley that runs straight through the middle of the suburb.
 The name Stephensons Road is solely in the suburb of Mount Waverley, which is between its southern boundary Ferntree Gully Road (continuing as Clayton Road) to its northern boundary Highbury Road (continuing as Middleborough Road).